stewartadam/cloud-shell-profiles/README.md

 are shared and synchronized between your machines.

-The scripts are intended to be used cross-platform and support Linux, macOS and Windows (bash via MinGW, MSYS or Cygwin), although support for other OSs can be added in easily.
+The scripts are intended to be used cross-platform and support Linux, macOS and Windows (bash via WSL/MinGW/MSYS/Cygwin), although support for other OSs can be added in easily.

 # Use cases